Lesterpaintstheworld/terminal-velocity/story/structure/act2.md

    - Introduce the protocols for AI governance.
    - Explore the ethical implications of AI autonomy.
    - Develop character arcs for Isabella and Sarah as they navigate the challenges of the new system, emphasizing their commitment to social equity and the need for ethical considerations.
+   - **Ethical Confrontation Scene**: Isabella expresses her fears about the implications of Marcus's policies on vulnerable populations, highlighting her internal struggle with balancing innovation and ethical considerations.
    - Establish the first pinch point to raise stakes and remind the audience of the antagonist's influence on the characters' decisions.
    - **Key Narrative Progression**: Isabella's internal conflict is highlighted as she grapples with the implications of AI governance on marginalized communities, particularly in her discussions with Marcus.
    - **Key Emotional Stakes**: Isabella's struggle to balance her advocacy for social equity with the demands of AI governance.